xcarrillo1/futbolreviews4u/README.md

 # **FutbolReviews4U**
-<div style="text-align: justify"> This app allows users to create, read, update, and delete reviews of professional soccer players.
+<div style="text-align: justify"> FutbolReviews4U allows users to create, read, update, and delete reviews of professional soccer players.
 Users input an image of the player, name, nationality, the team the player plays on, position, a rating out of 5, their review, and their own name to show up next to the review.
 Users can also click on the top 5 soccer leagues in the world, and get redirected to their main site.
 Users are allowed to sign in and create their own account. </div>

 ## Technologies Used:
 - HTML